- Phone number

 Following completion of a law degree I joined city law firm Norton Rose Fulbright where I later became the firm’s first part-time partner.
 I decided to give up work to spend more time with my children.
 Wanting to explore a different career I completed a foundation course in Counselling and Psychotherapy at Regents University.
 Following the course I decided to focus on working with children and so trained as a volunteer counsellor with Childline where I worked for the next 8 years.
 Passionate about children’s mental health and wanting to work with children in a long term setting I then undertook a two year BACP accredited Post Graduate Diploma training as a children's counsellor in schools with Place2Be, a leading provider of support for children's mental health.

 I also recently completed the Parent Practice Training for Trainer’s Programme and am a certified Parent Practice educator licensed to use their materials and methodology and to deliver their parenting courses.

 My first session

 I offer an initial 15 minute chat on the telephone for which there is no charge.
 If you are interested in coming to see me I then carry out an assessment for up to 90 minutes for which I charge my standard fee of £60.
-Ideally I ask both parents to attend the assessment.
-After the assessment we can have a further chat and decide together whether I am the right therapist for your child.
+For children under 18 I carry out the assessment with the parents.
+After the assessment we can have a further chat and decide together whether I am the right therapist for you (if you are over 18) or your child.
 If we decide to go ahead I will then meet with your child.
-I conduct an initial review as part of the 6th therapy session at which you and your child can decide whether you would like to continue with the therapy.
+I conduct an initial review as part of the 6th therapy session at which you or you and your child can decide whether you would like to continue with the therapy.
 There is no requirement to commit to 6 initial sessions but this is good point at which to assess whether the therapy is likely to be helpful.
-If your child does not want to continue with the therapy before the 6th session we will of course stop.
+If you or your child do not want to continue with the therapy before the 6th session we will of course stop.